 Conference attendees also had the opportunity to hear from an all-star panel, which included Emory University alum Johnny Lee, principal and national practice lead of forensic technology at Grant Thornton; Chris Miller 03MBA, executive vice president of Capgemini Invent; and John Preli, director of enterprise risk management at The Weather Company – IBM Watson.

 Other speakers, such as Robert Joseph, director of industrial strategy for Industry 4.0 at Stanley Black & Decker, educated the group on how the industrial internet of things applies smart sensors and data science to transform manufacturing.
 Mercedes-Benz USA’s Kuashik Datta shared insights on innovation, engaging the audience with a fun YouTube video on how things happen when no one is looking.

 Vinod Kadadi 12MBA, vice president of delivery, auto and transportation at Digital Management Inc., shared a case study on how AI enables competitive advantage.
 Kadadi, who also attended the inaugural Goizueta Business Analytics conference, shared, “This year’s intentional focus on connecting and collaborating while delivering content was noticeable and even better than the first!”

 The event closed with a powerful combination: Joe Sutherland, head of data science at Search Discovery, discussed the misconceptions of AI, while Intel’s Director of Technology Muhammad Abozaed examined how ethical applications of AI will improve humankind.

 Joe Sutherland and Muhammad Abozaed

-The Master of Science in Business Analytics program at Goizueta Business School trains next generation business data scientists to speak the languages of business, data and technology for translating analytics into actionable insights.
+The MS in Business Analytics program at Goizueta Business School trains next generation business data scientists to speak the languages of business, data and technology for translating analytics into actionable insights.